ThomasCluzel/python-image-segmentation/README.md

 * _greed_: Use a greedy algorithm to keep only a given number of colors of the picture (faster then clustering)
     * optional parameter: number of colors to keep at the end

-## TODOs

-* design a GUI to select the input and the algorithm and see the result on screen and optionally save it